Wednesday, May 08, 2024

 At this angle of dawn & that density of dusk

-yin & yang may not mean zero-sum reigns.
+yin & yang question when zero-sum reigns.

 “If I were to cry out which angel would hear me”

-the Necessary Angels circle to drum rain.
+—Necessary Angels may circle to drum rain.

-If you shift your weight & pin a lover’s hands
+As you shift your weight & pin a lover’s hands

-—can sugarcane be pressed into a rum reign?
+—could sugarcane be pressed into a rum reign?

 “With vice I hold the mic device, with force

-one Monk sought to carry attune—even numb rain?
+Monk once sought to carry attune—outnumber rain?

 In “A Return To Our Usual Truancies”: